tscholze/flutter-surfaceduo-rssbook/README.md

 ### Contributing

 This is a one-time-example, there will maybe no further development (maybe platform verison bumps fixes).
-That means, no contribution is necessary.
+But for now it would be awesome if expierenced Flutter developers could help me with some topic.

 ### Authors